Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 School with Xbrick: Innovation for modern teaching

-More exercise in everyday school life
+More movement in everyday school life

-Support individualized learning approaches
+Support for individualized learning approaches

 Flexibility in every teaching situation

-Design lessons anywhere: changing locations made easy
+Organize lessons anywhere: Change of location made easy

-Practical examples: Xbrick in use in schools
+Practical examples: Xbrick in use at schools

-Learn more about how Xbrick is used in practice → Reference projects
+Find out more about how Xbrick is used in practice → Reference projects

 Game ideas for moving learning with Xbrick